prithwirajbose/uniblog/Readme.md

   3. Supports traditional blogging through descriptive posts and microblogging in a single web blog.
 It makes UniBlog just awesome!
   4. Super Light weight and simple - extending the blog, writing custom features, custom templates was never so simple before on any other Blogging platform including Wordpress.

 UniBlog is made with love, care and great enthuciasm!
 UniBlog would surely change the way we have been blogging until now.
 A sleek, lightweight, absolutely portable, cloud supported Blogging platform which will merge Microbloggers and Traditional bloggers into one single platform!
 Our challenge is big - we target users of Twitter, Wordpress and Blogger!
 Let's make it happen.
+UniBlog project is sponsored by [jujubuy.com](https://jujubuy.com "online electronic components shop")

 ## How to Start Uniblog